12 MIN READ

 Questions are a powerful way of:

-Skilful questioning needs to be matched by careful listening so that you understand what people really mean with their answers.
+Skillful questioning needs to be matched by careful listening so that you understand what people really mean with their answers.